 There is no shortage of fun activities to keep the kids amused on a family day out to Scotland’s Capital.

-Edinburgh Castle is the number one visitor attraction in Edinburgh and is perfect for family days out.
+Edinburgh Castle is undoubtedly one of Scotland's top visitor attractions and is perfect for family days out.
 Dominating the city skyline, step inside and discover tales from our ancient past.
 Kids will love exploring the castle dungeons or getting close to the Crown Jewels.
-Ear muffs at the ready as Mons Meg, the world’s most renowned canon is blasted over the city at 1pm from the castle ramparts.
+The Castle is also home to Mons Meg, a cannon built in 1449 capable of blasting a 150kg gunstone for 3.2km (two miles) - a terrifying weapon by the day's standards.
+Ear muffs at the ready as the famous 1 o'clock gun is fired over the city at 1pm on the dot from the castle ramparts.

 At the top of the Royal Mile and just a short stroll from Edinburgh Castle, visitors of all ages will be mesmerised by the sights at Camera Obscura.
 The Camera Obscura Show is a fun and fascinating way to learn about the city.
 Holograms and horror-grams, combined with amazing light shows and illusions will provide a dazzling experience which everyone will enjoy.